-These 3 books and a Roadside Assistance membership
+The reference books and our Roadside Assistance membership

 We have researched most of the campground clubs and most are fine and offer very similar services if you want to travel the same routes and stay in the same member campgrounds as you travel.
 We don't.
 Our goal is to travel America in our RV and see and do what we have only read about, not having the time or perhaps the money to do so during our working life.

-We choose to keep a membership in Passport America simply because they have member campgrounds all over the Country and we do use them at least 75% of the time when on the road.
+We have a Lifetime Membership with Passport America simply because they have member campgrounds all over the Country and we do use them at least 75% of the time when on the road.
 Most of their member campgrounds are nice, friendly, and suitable for our needs (and half-price anything has a nice ring to it).

 Roadside Assistance is a must if you spend a lot of time on the road.
 Sooner or later something will require fixin' and it usually doesn't happen when you're sitting in a campground or a dealer;s parking lot.
 We have tried Coach Net and they are fine but only cover the tow vehicle when it is attached.
 We tried Good Sam and actually needed to use them several times and the service was satisfactory but we really take issue with a low introductory price the first year followed the next year by nearly doubling the price at renewal time.
 We dropped them and now use AAA Roadside Assistance.
 The price is decent, the coverage good, and they offer a host of extra free services like trip planning, travel books, and campground guides.